beanloop/techblog/content/blog/rn-bridging-native-modules/index.md

 }
 ```

-This moves the code that loads the url from `init()` to the `setWebViewURL()` method which is automatically called when the `webViewURL` prop is set.
+This moves the code that loads the URL from `init()` to the `setWebViewURL()` method which is automatically called when the `webViewURL` prop is set.
 This is because at the time when `init()` is run the value from the prop hasn't been set yet.

 Try running the updated code and it should still work while passing the URL as a prop from React Native!